 In all fairness “Load” is a terrible metric to look at.
 I am using it just to prove a point, to show you how bad CPU affects the whole process.
 For BBC, First Meaningful Paint (FMP) on a 3G + slow CPU occurred around the 25th second.
 My guess is that if you are willing to wait 25 seconds for the First Meaningful Paint (which you can’t interact with), you are either new to the internet or you are a zen master.

 To add to the issues mentioned above, mobile-friendliness is a problem that many websites seem to struggle with even in 2018.
 Let’s take a look at the New York Times’ Mobile Friendliness.

-As you can see from the image above, the page isn’t mobile friendly.
+As you can see from the image above, the page isn’t mobile-friendly.
 This is the New York Times we are talking about!

-Which brings us to our second horseman…
+This brings us to our second horseman…

 Let’s go to the HTTP archive to see the exact statistics.